btbristow/bookstore-management-api/docs/tutorials/customers-and-orders.md

     }'
 ```

-The Bookstore Management API returns a `201 Created`, along with the following response body:
+The Bookstore Management API returns a `201 Created`, along with a response body like the following:

 ```json
 {